Medical Assistant vs CNA - Learn The Difference

 Skills Requirements

 Any field in healthcare requires the acquisition of new technical and medical skills.
-Below are some of the skills we have identified as being the most essential for MAs and CNAs.
+Below are some of the skills we identified as most essential for MAs and CNAs.

 Skill Requirements for a Medical Assistant